Traits as language hooks (and overloading)¶

 - Static typing: whether a type supports a hook is part of the type system.

-- Deterministic dispatch: behavior is resolved at compile time (no dynamic MRO).
+- Deterministic dispatch: behavior is resolved at compile time, with no dynamic MRO.

-- No runtime patching: you can’t add behavior to types at runtime.
+- No runtime patching: behavior cannot be added to types at runtime.

-This is what keeps hook-based ergonomics predictable in large codebases.
+That is what keeps hook-based ergonomics predictable in larger codebases.

 Overloading: what we mean (and what we don’t)¶